OFFIS-DAI/mango/docs/source/agents-container.rst

     asyncio.run(init_and_run_container_and_agent())

-IN XXX its is explained, how messages cnab e exchanged between agents.
+IN XXX its is explained, how messages can be exchanged between agents.